-After all that work defining your audience, goals, approach and distribution, you need to take a realistic look at your calendar and your marketing & communications budget, and set a timeline + budget for your project that is appropriate for your project.
+After all that work defining your audience, goals, approach and distribution, you need to take a realistic look at your calendar and your marketing & communications budget, and set a timeline + budget for your project that is appropriate for

 Video production costs can range from a few hundred dollars (with a smartphone camera, a tolerance for low-quality and plenty of time), to tens of thousands of dollars if you hire a freelance filmmaker, video production company or creative agency.
 Here are some questions to ask yourself to inform your timeline and budget:

 - What’s a realistic timeline to create this video?

 You’ll need to decide whether to do-it-yourself, hire a freelance filmmaker, production company or creative agency, and consult with those people about how long their process takes.

 What’s a realistic budget to create this video?

 - Make sure to calendar ample time to develop your creative concept, secure locations and permits, shoot, edit, get feedback, and prep your video for distribution.
 Our typical timeline is 4-6 weeks to produce a high-quality mini-documentary.